symbiotejs/symbiote.js/README.md

 We build our DX philosophy on these principles:
 * We keep our entities close to platform native ones
-* We don't invent things, which are should be explained on a special develope conference only
+* We don't invent things, which are should be explained on a special developer conference
 * We try to keep maximum similarity between your code and what happens in your runtime
 * We keep in minimum the count of the necessary steps needed to deploy your code